Panasonic Lumix DMC-GH2

 The Panasonic Lumix DMC-GH2 is a digital camera with HD video recording capability that is part of the Micro Four Thirds system.
 Though commonly referred to as a DSLR (digital single-lens reflex) camera, it has no mirror or optical viewfinder, but has instead both a fold-out LCD screen and a (somewhat higher resolution) electronic viewfinder.

 The DMC-GH2 can record video at up to HD 1080P at 24 fps.
 It is notable for offering 1080/50i and 60i (interlaced) recording modes (compatible with broadcasting) as well as 24p, but not 25p and 30p.
+1080p30 is supported by a firmware patch since 2012, as well as a significant increase in video/audio bitrate with a significant improvement in video quality.
+But support for 1080p60, as some articles falsely write, never appeared - the sensor is not fast enough.

 Background comparison

 The GH2 was released in October 2010 as a successor to the Panasonic Lumix DMC-GH1.
 The GH2 comes with a touch-screen display, a feature that was not present in the GH1.

 The Micro Four Thirds system (with its crop factor of 2 when compared to 35 mm still) does not offer the degree of shallow-focus effects possible with full-frame cameras.

 Micro Four Thirds has the same sensor size as the Four Thirds System but replaces the complex optical path needed for the optical viewfinder with an electronic viewfinder displaying a live view; this allows for smaller and lighter lenses and bodies.
 Like the GH1, the electronic viewfinder (EVF) in the GH2 uses a sophisticated projection system to achieve a clearer, smoother display than that of compact camera EVFs.

 As with the GH1, it lacks a separate autofocus (AF) sensor; the GH2 uses contrast-detect autofocus using the readout from the main sensor.
 HD video mode also uses this purpose-designed contrast-detect AF system.
 Just like the GH1, the GH2 supports continuous autofocusing while shooting video.